ekrich/stensorflow/README.md

 * macOS can install TensorFlow using [Homebrew](https://formulae.brew.sh/formula/libtensorflow) which will install into the `/usr/local/Cellar/libtensorflow/<version>` directory.

-Note: macOS Catalina 10.15.x or greater is required to install TensorFlow via Homebrew and is used in CI.
+Note: macOS 11 or greater is recommended to install TensorFlow via Homebrew and is used in CI.

 ```